Bartozzz/bartozzz.github.io/content/blog/2022-06-27-case-study-filler/index.md

 #### Declarative API

-There's also a higher-level API that I used to progressively reveal content on the success screen.
-I didn't need anything fancy here, just some entering animations with delays and the declarative API does a great job for such things:
+There’s also a higher-level API that I used to progressively reveal content on the success screen.
+I didn’t need anything fancy here, just some entering animations with delays and the declarative API does a great job for such things:

 ```tsx {6, 10, 14}
 function ScoreStars({ score }: { score: number }) {